Kulltero/Rust.Community/docs/components/UnityEngine.UI.InputField.md

 - Category: **Interactive, Visual**
 - Unity Documentation: **[InputField @ docs.unity3d.com](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-InputField.html)**

-The InputField Component is an Interactive Component that allows Players to enter arbitrary text that gets sent back as a Command. it automatically adds a `UnityEngine.UI.Text` to the panel, allowing you to  change the `fontSize`, `font`, `align`ment & text`color` of it
+The InputField Component is an Interactive Component that allows Players to enter arbitrary text that gets sent back as a Command.
+It automatically adds a  `UnityEngine.UI.Text`  to the panel, allowing you to change the  `fontSize`,  `font`,  `align`ment & text`color`  of it.
 ```json
 {
 	"type": "UnityEngine.UI.InputField",